-The Priory Group, the leading provider of behavioural care in the UK, has invested £120,000 in its Wellbeing Centre in Canterbury, Kent to better cater for hundreds of patients across the south-east.
+The Priory Group, the leading provider of mental health treatment in the UK, has invested £120,000 in its wellbeing centre in Canterbury, Kent, to better cater for hundreds of patients across the South East.

-Priory Wellbeing Centres are a new initiative by Priory Group to provide greater access to treatments such as anxiety, stress, depression and addictions.
-The Group recently opened the Priory Wellbeing Centre, Fenchurch Street in the heart of the City of London for stressed City workers.
+Priory Wellbeing Centres are a new initiative by Priory Group to provide greater access to treatment for conditions such as anxiety, stress, depression and addictions.
+The Group recently opened Priory Wellbeing Centre Fenchurch Street in the heart of the City of London for stressed city workers.

 Assessments of children

-It employs five consultant psychiatrists, as well as clinical psychologists and therapists, who have expertise in treating a wide variety of conditions including stress, eating disorders, post-traumatic stress, panic attacks and bereavement issues.
-It also provides assessments of children for autism and Attention Deficit Hyperactivity Disorder.
+It employs five consultant psychiatrists, as well as clinical psychologists and therapists, who have expertise in treating a wide variety of conditions including stress, eating disorders, post-traumatic stress disorder (PTSD), panic attacks and bereavement issues.
+It also provides assessments of children for autism and attention deficit hyperactivity disorder (ADHD).

 “The most important ingredients in addressing such difficulties effectively are the timely provision of high quality and consistent evidence-based treatment, which we aim to offer here.

-Nikki Brice, manager of the Priory Wellbeing Centre in Canterbury, said: “There is significant – and growing – unmet demand for mental health services in Canterbury due to the fast paced and high pressure environment, and we can offer consistent, high-quality treatment.
+Nikki Brice, manager of Priory Wellbeing Centre Canterbury, said: “There is significant – and growing – unmet demand for mental health services in Canterbury due to the fast paced and high pressure environment, and we can offer consistent, high quality treatment.
 We offer a confidential and discreet service where busy people can get an appointment quickly and at a time to suit them.

 Stress, anxiety and depression are not new issues, but they are on the rise.
 Serious mental health issues lead to people taking time off work or school, and often more serious problems later on.
 We want to treat these conditions early, so people can be helped before their condition deteriorates.”